Nellaiappan01/nellaitheanalyst.github.io/README.txt

-Fe for psal andrclse uhe 3.0 license (html5up.net/lice A dark, ick, n,i, jecte-dnched design built around an extremely dynam landing page (scroll tt mofo!).
+Fe for psal andrclse uhe 3.0 license (html5up.net/lice A dark, ick, n,i, jecte-dnched design built around an extremely dynam lding page (scroll tt mofo!).
 Inspired by Big Picturanother design of mine with a similarish feel/flow, only this time I took it waaaaaay further and actuallmade it multipurpose (rsus coppi out and making a one pager like I did ltime ;) Includes multiple pages, a bunch of pre-styled elements, and all